jabrena/setup-cli/README.md

 sdk install jbang
 ```

-Once you have instaled **JBang**, you can start using this tool.

-I recommend to clear the cache to use latest version of setup:
+Once you have instaled **JBang**, I recommend to clear the cache to use latest version of setup:

 ```bash
 jbang cache clear